Eleven Flash Fiction Contests That Are Free to Enter

 I’ve been asked by several writers in my writing group how I decide where to submit my work, especially for contests and how much I’m willing to pay to do so.
-In honor of National Flash Fiction Day, which is on June 24th this year, I have decided to put together a list of some of the free flash-fiction contests that are open to all levels of writers.
+In honor of National Flash Fiction Day, which is held in June every year, I have decided to put together a list of some of the free flash fiction contests that are open to all levels of writers.

 According to the Oxford Dictionary (2017), Flash FIction is defined as “Fiction that is extremely brief, typically only a few hundred words or fewer in its entirety.”
 This definition is a bit vague but truth be told, every publication and contests define the term and word length differently.
 Some may want work as brief as 50 words while others may go as high as 1000.